loftwah/devops-refresher/aws-labs/15-cicd-ecs-pipeline/README.md

   - `artifacts_bucket_randomize`: when creating, appends a short random suffix to ensure global uniqueness (default `true`).
 - `artifacts_bucket_name`: base name used (and used as-is when reusing).
 - The pipeline always points to the effective name; IAM policies are generated for that ARN.
+ - Decision record: see `docs/decisions/ADR-006-artifacts-bucket-policy-ownership.md` for why the bucket policy lives in this lab (resource-owned policy) and grants access to both CodePipeline and CodeBuild roles.

 Ownership & Order (IAM vs CI/CD)